6.34. kink/container/ORDERED_SET

 stdout.print_line(Set.back.repr) # => "foo"

-`pop` pops the element which comes first in the ordering of the set.
+`pop_front` pops the element which comes first in the order of `Set`.

 :FLAT_SET.require_from('kink/container/')